WorldWideTelescope/worldwidetelescope.github.io/events/index.md

 <!-- N.B.: our physical swag items direct people to the URL of this page, so
  it should be awesome and useful for people who have no idea what WWT is! -->

-# AAS WorldWide Telescope: Current Events
+# WorldWide Telescope: Current Events

-There’s no better way to build up the [AAS](https://aas.org/) [WorldWide Telescope](/) community than getting together in person!
+There’s no better way to build up the [WorldWide Telescope](/) community than getting together in person!
 We strive to maintain a regular schedule of events — here’s what’s current:

 <details markdown="1">
   <summary>No upcoming events scheduled</summary>
 </details>

 <details class="videobox" markdown="1">
-  <summary>What is AAS WorldWide Telescope?</summary>
+  <summary>What is WorldWide Telescope?</summary>

-  WWT is a free and open-source tool for showcasing astronomical data and knowledge, brought to you by the
+  WWT is a free and open-source tool for showcasing astronomical data and knowledge.
-  [American Astronomical Society](https://aas.org/) (AAS).
 Find out more at [worldwidetelescope.org](http://worldwidetelescope.org/home/).

   <div class="responsive-16x9-container">